gipi/electronics-notes/docs/index.md

 A standard practice for electronic circuits is to add decoupling capacitors to reduce spikes and noise from power supplies and logic lines.

+The values of the capacitors depend on the frequencies of the AC components.
+Each capacitor has its own frequency response determined by its resistance and Equivalent Series Inductance (ESL) that is tuned to a range of frequencies.
+For example, to filter low frequencies you need a larger capacitor.
+As a rule, a capacitor of 0.1-1µF suffices for the mid-range frequencies, if you have slow fluctuations, you may choose around 1-10µF and for high-frequency noise you can use 0.001-0.1µF capacitors.
+You can also use any combination of bypass capacitors to remove a wider range of frequencies.
+For chips that drive a lot of current, you may put 10 µF - 100 µF capacitors to work as buffers.
+If the value of the capacitor allows, use monolithic ceramic capacitors because they are small and cheap.

  - [Capacitor decoupling](http://www.vagrearg.org/content/decoupling): The act of (partially) separating the logic chip's power supply from the main power supply.
 In this [video](https://www.youtube.com/watch?v=jz1IHapsrdk) more explanation
  - Choosing and Using Bypass Capacitors ([PDF](https://www.intersil.com/content/dam/Intersil/documents/an13/an1325.pdf))

 ## Inductors

 They are like capacitors, but for magnetic fields.